rugging24/pg_monitor/README.txt

   --find FIND [FIND ...]
 Finding partterns in locks --warning WARNING     Values to be considered as warning signs --critical CRITICAL   Values for the critical checks

+SPECIAL NOTES :
+Backends 		Default: warning --> 80% , critical --> 85% , of the number of connections
+			Accepts both numbers and percentages, and could be combined with an or e.g 20 or 10% is allowed

+Vacuum/analyze		Default: warning --> 1 month.
+No default critical value.
+			Accepts : integers with the following units day(s), week(s), month(s), year(s)

+Autoanalyze/autovacuum  Same as for vacuum and analyze

+Relation sizes		(tables,indexes and databases).
+Warning and/or critical value must be provided
+			Accepts integers with the following units
+			KB,MB,GB,TB,PB

+Bloat 			Default : warning --> 1GB.
+No default critical value provided
+			Accepts integers with the following units
+			KB,MB,GB,TB,PB

+Locks			Default : warning --> 1min .
+No default critical value provided
+			Accepts integers with the smallest units being minute(s) ** accept others higher than that, but they don't make any technical sence and might not be useful for the purpose of lock monitoring.

+Replica_lag		Default : warning --> 5.
+Critical --> 10 .
+(16MB worth of WAL files)
+			Accepts only integers.
+Units not allowed

+WALS 			No defaults.
+Warning and/or critical value must be provided
+			Only integer accepted

+SAMPLE USAGE :
+Help 			pg_monitor --help

+Checking the number of backends
+			pg_monitor --check=backends --user=monitor --password=secrete --dbname=mydbName --host=hostname

+			*** Depending on your postgres hba settings, password may not be necessary.

+			pg_monitor --check=backends --user=monitor --password=secrete --dbname=mydbName --host=hostname --warning='90 or 85%' --critical='95%'